 A quarter mile down the trail, a short spur goes up onto a little rise on the left side of the trail.
 From here there are impressive views looking south over the steep mountains and rugged waterfront on the Big Sur coast.
 If you’ve been to Pfeiffer Beach, you might just recognize the rock formation that juts out from the beach, although it takes on a different shape from this high vantage.
 Enjoy the sweeping 180-degree ocean views and then continue down Panorama Trail.

-At 1.4 miles down Panorama Trail, there will be a short innocuous-looking path on the right that appears to disappear into the brush.
+At 1.4 miles down Panorama Trail, a short innocuous-looking path on the right appears to disappear into the brush.
 Take a few steps up this trail through the brush and into a shaded grove of densely packed trees.
 These are young redwoods and unlike redwood forests you’re familiar with, this grove is full of thin-trunked trees that stand close together.
 The branches overhead are intertwined to form a thick canopy that lets very little sunlight through to the forest floor.

 There aren’t any tide considerations for Bluff Trail, which takes the high road across the coastal bluffs.
 This isn’t Panorama Trail, but the coastal views are still impressive.
 Bluff Trail passes through an area of loose sand before the ground becomes firm and the trail widens.
 Hike along this dirt double-track trail through grassland to reach the other end of the connector trail between Bluff Trail and Ridge Trail.